top of page

 Motivation Letter

 The motivation letter is the single most important item in your dossier.
 The lab receives tens of applications by potential graduate students and postdoctoral fellows per month.
 If you are truly interested in working in the Geitmann Lab, you need make your letter stand out from the crowd.
-Don't use a generic text, don't elaborate on your entire life's story.
+Don't use a generic text, don't elaborate on your entire life's story, and don't ruin your chances by using an AI bot to write your text.
 Tailor your letter to the research program in the Geitmann Lab.
 Make sure the following questions are addressed:

 • Why are you interested in the research program conducted in the Geitmann Lab in particular?
 Show that you understand what the program is about.